gabrielshanahan/gazer/README.md

 - If timeout for database startup is not enough, edit it in wfi_args in docker-compose.yml
 - has dev and prod profile - dev uses H2, and is selected automatically when running bootRun Gradle task.
 The prod profile is selected in Dockerfile.
 Fails fast if no profile is selected.
+- API data format is tightly coupled to DB schema